OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-11.md

 His successor will send out an official to collect taxes to maintain the royal splendour.
 In a few years, however, he will be destroyed, yet not in anger or in battle.

 ## Daniel 11:21
-He will be succeeded by a contemptible person who has not been given the honour of royalty.
-He will invade the kingdom when its people feel secure, and he will seize it through intrigue.
+He will be succeeded by a person of low esteem who has not been granted the honour of royalty.
+He will invade the kingdom when its people feel secure, and he will seize it through cunning.

 ## Daniel 11:22
 Then an overwhelming force will be swept away before him; both it and a prince of the covenant will be destroyed.